aime-team/aime-ml-containers/README.md

 **mlc-remove container_name** to remove the container.

 Warning: the container will be unrecoverable deleted only data stored in the /workspace directory will be kept.
-Only use to clean up containers which are not needed anymore.
+Only use to clean up containers which are not needed any more.

 ```
 mlc-remove my-container